-Payment: You pay 20% of the Allowed Amount.Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
-Provider: In-Network Provider: Out-of-Network 40% of the Allowed Amount and the

-Limit: 30 visits combined per Claimant per Calendar Year
+Provider: In-Network Provider: Out-of-Network Payment: You pay 20% of the Allowed Amount.
+Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
+Limit: 30 visits combined per Claimant pe r Calendar Year services for mental diagnoses are covered in the Mental Health or Substance Use Disorder Services benefit.)

 Inpatient and outpatient rehabilitation services and accommodations are covered as appropriate and necessary to restore or improve lost function caused by Illness or Injury that is not a Mental Health Condition or Substance Use Disorder.
-(Rehabilitation services for mental diagnoses are covered in the Mental Health or Substance Use Disorder Services benefit.)
+(Rehabilitation